bpp/bpp-manual/bpp-4-manual.md

     locusrate = 2 LocusRateFileName

-Note that `locusrate = 2 LocusRateFileName` specifies the fixed-rates model of locus-rate variation [@Burgess2008].
-This is the strategy used by @Yang2002, with the relative rates estimated by the distance to an outgroup species.
+Note that `locusrate = 2 LocusRateFileName` specifies the fixed-rates model of locus-rate variation ([Burgess and Yang 2008](https://doi.org/10.1093/molbev/msn148)).
+This is the strategy used by [Yang 2002](https://doi.org/10.1093/genetics/162.4.1811), with the relative rates estimated by the distance to an outgroup species.
 The relative locus rates are listed in the file: there should be as many numbers in the file, separately by spaces or line returns, as the number of loci (`nloci`).
 The program re-scales those